We get sport from the inside.

 For a sportsperson, their identity, their sense of worth can be completely wrapped up in their performance.
 What does it then mean to have sport in its right place, to help our identity be solid and secure in Christ and not based on performance?

 With the Women's World Cup, the Netball World Cup and loads more women's sporting events on this summer, there's a huge buzz around women's sport.
 In all this excitement, is this a bandwagon Christians should be jumping on?
-Well, it could be argued that the Bible gives us the best foundation for celebrating and encouraging women in sport.

 It’s been a rollercoaster to reach the final of the World Cup for England, with pressure from all sides.
 Pressure isn’t unique to Morgan’s squad - it’s universal across competitive sport, so how are Christians to respond in these clutch moments?